google/exposure-notifications-private-analytics-ingestion/README.md

 We generate [templated dataflow job](https://cloud.google.com/dataflow/docs/guides/templates/overview#templated-dataflow-jobs) that takes all pipeline options as runtime parameters.

-Set the following environment variables are useful for the commands below.
+Setting the following environment variables is useful for the commands below.

 ```shell script
 FIREBASE_PROJECT_ID=firebase-project-id